A selection of key work, sorted chronologically and (generally) searchable by topic.

 Colleen’s Choice (AARP The Magazine, March 2003)

 When her cancer became unbearable, Colleen Rice chose death.
 Now the law that helped end her agony is under siege.
+Plus, a story about the under-use of hospice.

 The Scientist Who Hated Abortion (Discover, Feb.
 2003)